alan-turing-institute/AutSPACEs/README.md

 ### Goals

-The platform has three main goals:
+The platform has four main goals:

 1. **Collect**: to collect together the stories of autistic people and their supporters about how they are affected by sensory processing in their daily lives.
 This will form a qualitative dataset for research.
 2. **Share**: to create a safe, autism-voice-first online environment for autistic people and their supporters to share their stories.
 These can then be read by others who can benefit from their experiences and insights.